Keysight (KEYS)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Keysight’s EPS grew at an unimpressive 7.8% compounded annual growth rate over the last five years.
-This performance was better than its flat revenue but doesn’t tell us much about its business quality because its operating margin didn’t expand.
+Keysight’s EPS grew at a decent 8.4% compounded annual growth rate over the last five years, higher than its 5.7% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.

-We can take a deeper look into Keysight’s earnings to better understand the drivers of its performance.
-A five-year view shows that Keysight has repurchased its stock, shrinking its share count by 8.5%.
+Diving into Keysight’s quality of earnings can give us a better understanding of its performance.
+A five-year view shows that Keysight has repurchased its stock, shrinking its share count by 8%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
+Keysight Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.